padogrid/bundle-hazelcast-3-app-perf_test_db-cluster-db/README.md

 ## Running `test_group`

-The `test_group` script creates mock data for `Customer` and `Order` objects and ingests them into the Hazelcast cluster which in turn writes to MySQL via the `MapStorePkDbImpl` plugin included in the `hazelcast-addon` distribution.
+The `test_group` script creates mock data for `Customer` and `Order` objects and ingests them into the Hazelcast cluster which in turn writes to MySQL via the `MapStorePkDbImpl` plugin included in the PadoGrid distribution.
 The same plugin is also registered to retrieve data from MySQL for cache misses in the cluster.

 ```console
 cd_app perf_test_db; cd bin_sh